JefMari/sprout-styleguide/README.md

 cd ../../.. && harp compile
 ```

-A 'www' folder will be created containg all the compiled files.
+A `www` folder will be created containg all the compiled files.

 ### Authors